CatchRelease/candru/README.md

 Your outermost item should have data-upload-id set to the index that is passed in as the second parameter to the function.
 If you chose to rename cancel, simply update the "cancelSelector" in the options hash.
 File name, size, and even a thumbnail can be pulled from the first function parameter.

+## Renaming the File

+      // Make all filenames lowercase
+      var candru = new Candru(element, {
+        renameFile: function (file) {
+          return file.sanitizedFileName.toLowerCase()
+        }
+      })

+## Changes to the file object
+A few additional fields are made available on each file object for convenience.

+`file.sanitizedFileName` - The name of the file after it's been run through the sanitization function

+`file.uniqueId` - A unique random string generated for each file

+`file.uploadName` - The name of the file after both sanitization and renaming.

 ## TODO